Choriki Robo Galatt: Plot

 In the future, war has ceased to exist on Earth and ownership of any weapons has been banned.
 Dothan, an evil alien and member of the Space Real Estate (a division of the Space Syndicate), has invaded the Earth with the intention of buying up its land by force.
 The police are helpless in the face of the destructive Armoroboids (giant robots).
 Then a mysterious robot appears, dashing into the scene.
 This robot is overwhelmingly strong and kicks the invaders to the curb.

 Dr. Kiwi lies to the police that the robot, Galatt, was controlled by righteous aliens and that he was the only one who could contact them and ask for help.
 In actuality, Galatt was a (forcibly) modified version of Michael Marsh's school-riding robot, Jumbow, and had ordered Michael to hide his true identity by telling him that he would be punished if his possession of the weapon was discovered, while trying to get money from the police by posing as an intermediary with the aliens.
-So Jumbow, Michael, Patty the girl who drives Patyge (Galatt #2), Kamige (Galatt #3) and the young man Kamil fight against the evil aliens today to protect the peace of the Earth and (unknown to them) to make money for Dr. Kiwi.
+So Jumbow, Michael, Patty the girl who drives Patyge (Galatt #2), Kamige (Galatt #3) and the young man Kamil fight against the evil aliens to protect the peace of the Earth and (unknown to them) to make money for Dr. Kiwi.